vultr/vultr-cli/README.md

-  billing        Display billing information block-storage  block storage commands completion     Generate the autocompletion script for the specified shell dns            dns is used to access dns commands firewall       firewall is used to access firewall commands help           Help about any command
+  billing        Display billing information block-storage  block storage commands completion     Generate the autocompletion script for the specified shell database		 commands to interact with managed databases on vultr dns            dns is used to access dns commands firewall       firewall is used to access firewall commands help           Help about any command